Let’s Fish with the Canal & River Trust at Hooton, CH66 6AG during Spring into Fishing

 Each year between March and the end of October, supported by local angling clubs, the Canal & River Trust host hundreds of learn-to-fish taster events called Let’s Fish!
 They’re suitable for anyone over the age of six, adults and children alike, whether you’ve never fished before or are getting back into it after a break.

-Cost: Sessions are completely free and are aimed at anyone over the age of six.
+Cost: Sessions start at £5.49 and are aimed at anyone over the age of six.

 About this Event: Learn to fish with the Canal & River Trust’s team of professionally qualified angling coaches.
 All the bait and equipment is provided, so all you need to do is book in and turn up on the day.